jawj/zapatos-docs/src/index.md

 #### `cols()` and `vals()`

-The `cols` and `vals` wrapper functions (which return `ColumnNames` and `ColumnValues` class instances respectively) are intended to help with `INSERT` queries.
+The `cols` and `vals` wrapper functions (which return `ColumnNames` and `ColumnValues` class instances respectively) are intended to help with certain `INSERT` and `SELECT` queries.

-Pass them each the same `Insertable` object: `cols` is compiled to a comma-separated list of the object's keys, which are the column names, and `vals` is compiled to a comma-separated list of SQL placeholders (`$1`, `$2`, ...) associated with the corresponding values, in matching order.
+In the `INSERT` context, pass them each the same `Insertable` object: `cols` is compiled to a comma-separated list of the object's keys, which are the column names, and `vals` is compiled to a comma-separated list of SQL placeholders (`$1`, `$2`, ...) associated with the corresponding values, in matching order.
 To return to (approximately) an earlier example:

 ```typescript
 const